zanhk/learning-resources/README.md

 # My learning resources

-### 📖  My learning journey and the best resources to I used
+### 📖  My learning journey and the best resources that I used

 In my experience the more you pay the less you learn.